onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

    - user should see `You must open this link on a mobile device` message
    - user should see the icon with the phone, screen and the red cross

-### 9. Cross device transition between browsers with different liveness support
+### 9. Cross device transition between browsers with different face video support

 (on private mode of: Google Chrome, Firefox)

 Given webcam is connected to the computer

-1. Open link with additional GET parameter `?liveness=true`
+1. Open link with additional GET parameter `?faceVideo=true`
 2. Upload the ID documents in the browser
-3. On the liveness recording screen, wait for the `Check that it is connected and functional.
+3. On the face video recording screen, wait for the `Check that it is connected and functional.
 You can also continue verification on your phone` message and select it
 4. Open the cross device link on a mobile device that doesn't have media recorder API support (Chrome on iOS)
    - user should be taken to the selfie intro screen
 5. Open the cross device link on a mobile device that has media recorder API support (Chrome on Android)